-As of the reporting date, there were seven outstanding loans in the amount of $\notin$ 29.6 million to members of the Management Board (2022: ten outstanding loans in the amount of $\notin$ 35.8 million).
-Loans, building society loans and leasing financing to members of the Supervisory Board totaled $\notin$ 0.0 million (2022: $\notin$ 0.2 million).
+As of the reporting date, there were seven outstanding loans in the amount of $\leqslant$ 29.6 million to members of the Management Board (2022: ten outstanding loans in the amount of $\leqslant$ 35.8 million).
+Loans, building society loans and leasing financing to members of the Supervisory Board totaled $\leqslant$ 0.0 million (2022: $\leqslant$ 0.2 million).
 Repayments of loans granted to executives and staff took place as contractually agreed.

-Furthermore, Management Board and Supervisory Board members made no use of current account limits (2022: $\in$ 0.0 million) as of the reporting date.
-Turnover on credit cards guaranteed to third parties by the Bank that belong to Management Board members amounted to $\in$ 0.0 million in December 2023 (2022: $\in$ 0.2 million).
-Turnover on guaranteed credit cards that belong to members of the Supervisory Board amounted to $\in$ 0.0 million in December 2023 (2022: $\in$ 0.2 million).
-Turnover on guaranteed credit cards that belong to members of the Supervisory Board amounted to $\in$ 0.0 million in December 2023 (2022: $\in$ 0.2 million).
+Furthermore, Management Board and Supervisory Board members made no use of current account limits (2022: € 0.0 million) as of the reporting date.
+Turnover on credit cards guaranteed to third parties by the Bank that belong to Management Board members amounted to € 0.0 million in December 2023 (2022: € 0.2 million).
+Turnover on guaranteed credit cards that belong to members of the Supervisory Board amounted to € 0.0 million in December 2023 (2022: € 0.0 million).